TorchLean API

 @[extern torchlean_cuda_buffer_release_then]

-Release scratch and return keep.
+Release workspace and return keep.

 This exists for pure CUDA tape code: because the returned buffer is used downstream, Lean cannot erase the native release call as dead code.